gruntwork-io/terragrunt/README.md

 ```

 If your modules have dependencies between them—for example, you can't deploy the backend-app until MySQL and redis are
-deployed—you'll need to express those dependencines in your Terragrunt configuation as explained in the next section.
+deployed—you'll need to express those dependencies in your Terragrunt configuration as explained in the next section.

 #### Dependencies between modules